mohitbagra/vsts-extensions/src/OneClick/README.md

 <a name="changelog" id="changelog"></a>
 **(03/03/18) Version 2.3:**
 * Added "Field changed trigger" which will be fired when a field changes on work item form.
 To configure this trigger, provide a field name, its old value and new value.
 For eg - FieldName="System.State", OldValue="New", NewValue="Active" will fire when State changes from New to Active.
 Users can also use "@any" macro as fieldValue (both for old and new).
 For eg, if OldValue="@any", then the trigger will fire when State changes from any value to "Active".
 If NewValue="@any", then the trigger will fire when State changes from "New" to any value.
+* Added a support to hide a rule button in work item form.
+Just check the "Hide on form" checkbox in the rule editor to hide the rule button in the work item form.
+This would be useful for triggered rules which are meant to be fired automatically instead of manual clicks.
+* Added a new attribute in "Add new linked work item" action which allows user to specify how they want to save the new linked workitem - automatically via rest api or manually via a work item dialog.

 # Perform multiple actions from just a single click in work item form